Is chlorine bad for teeth? The beach vs. pool water debate

 Can I go to the beach after wisdom teeth removal?

 While you can go to the beach after wisdom teeth removal, it’s recommended that you avoid exposing your mouth to seawater.
-While salt water can often speed up the healing process after dental work, the sea is also home to many types of bacteria, so in the end, it can cause more damage than good.
-Additionally, the level of salt in the sea can dehydrate you, which can slow down your healing.
+Even though salt water can often speed up the healing process after dental work, the sea is home to many types of bacteria, which can cause more damage than good.
+As you can't guarantee the level of salt in the sea, it could lead to dehydration and subsequently, dry mouth, which can slow down your healing.

 Does chlorine make your teeth yellow?

 While chlorine itself does not make your teeth yellow directly, extensive exposure to chlorine when swimming can cause some discolouration in your teeth.
 High levels of chlorine can cause enamel erosion, which makes your teeth more susceptible to staining.
-Chlorine can also cause tartar to build up on the teeth which can become yellowish or brownish in colour.
+Chlorine can also cause tartar to build up on the teeth which can become yellowish or brownish.
 This is otherwise known as swimmer’s calculus.

 Why do my teeth hurt after swimming?